 Localhost: this is a virtual web server that is not internet-based but can be used to test a website designed to be used remotely before it is hosted on the internet.
-A localhost server displays web pages, forms and other constituent elements of the web page exactly as they would appear over the internet.
-Examples include WAMP server, XAMP server, etc.
+A localhost server displays web pages, forms, and other constituent elements of the web page exactly as they would appear over the internet.
+Examples include the WAMP server, XAMP server, etc.

 Memory Usage: This is a report on the Control Panel that tells users the amount of memory the website has consumed on the server.

 Server: This refers to a computer that is connected to the internet to host single or multiple websites and allows users to share resources over the web using regulated internet protocols.

 Shared Hosting: This refers to a standard and comparatively affordable web hosting service whereby a user’s website is placed on the same server as those of several other users and they all share the hosting services for economic gains and ease of access to resources.